 5. In-house recruitment

 In addition, create the internal employer marketing team and use your current workers as recruiters by integrating networking accounts.
 Provide social prose to your employees.
-It does not have to be perfectly refined and urge them to share it on their social media.
+It does not have to be perfectly refined, and I urge them to share it on their social media.
 As a result, you will have a better chance of receiving applications from qualified applicants, which will help you expand your talented workforce.

 Conclusion

 An effective hiring strategy not only meets the job needs.
-It also guarantees that the company will manage to provide justified changes to all employees.
+It also guarantees that the company will provide justified changes to all employees.
 Adopting such a plan will allow you to recruit the top prospects for your company.

-So, now there is just one question to answer.
+So, now, there is just one question to answer.
 Which of the above strategies are you adopting for your process?